Top 5 Best Apps for Trading Stocks

 Stockpile is the best app for buying fractional shares.
 This is a way for investors with small portfolios to invest in higher priced stocks.
 For instance, you can buy fractional shares of blue-chip stocks such as Apple (Nasdaq: AAPL) or Microsoft (Nasdaq: MSFT).

 There’s no monthly fees or account minimums.
-However, there is a charge of 99 cents per trade you make.
+However, there is a charge of 99 cents per trade.

 Betterment is one of the best apps for trading stocks because of its robo-advising benefits.
 For a low cost, you will have your own robo-adviser at your fingertips.

 This app can do a lot of the work for you if you want to take a hands-off approach.
 Betterment offers professionally managed portfolios that you can select.
 These include a selection of ETFs with varying levels of risk.

 Management fees are much smaller than traditional financial advisers at just 0.25%.
 So, it will cost you $25 for every $10,000 you invest.

 Acorns is the old veteran on this list.
 It’s been around the longest and comes at a modest cost of $1 per month.
 Acorns’ greatest strength is usability.
 It’s a simple application that is easy for anyone to use.

 You can quickly link a debit or credit card to your account and begin trading.
 And Acorns will round-up your total for each purchase and invest the difference in one of its ETF portfolios.